lolson/splits-happen/USAGE.md

 Navigate to `splits-happen/build/install/splits-happen/bin`

-Run the executable with valid bowling game input:
+Run the executable with valid bowling game input.

     ./splits-happen X7/9-X-88/-6XXX81

-Which will show the calculated score in the console:
+Which will show the calculated score in the console.

     You scored 167